UPDATED: December 2019

 Whatever your budget, we’ve got you covered.
 Here is our list of 21 holiday gift ideas for travelers:

 Afar Magazine Subscription

-Though I obviously love reading blogs (and books, and street signs, and the back of cereal boxes…), nothing quite inspires wanderlust like flipping through a glossy travel magazine.
+Though I obviously love reading blogs (and books, and street signs, and the back of cereal boxes…), nothing inspires wanderlust like flipping through a glossy travel magazine.

 $14 (for one-year subscription)